milvus-io/milvus-docs/site/en/userGuide/bulk_insert.md

 <div class="alert note">

 - Use the field name of each column to name the NumPy file.
-Do not add files named after a non-existing field.
+Do not add files named after a field that does not exist in the target collection.
 There should be one NumPy file for each field.
 - Use the correct value type when creating NumPy arrays.
 For details, refer to [these examples](#Create-NumPy-files).

 </div>